-The sports preparticipation physical (or preparticipation physical examination [PPE]) is a clinical examination used to evaluate athletes for injuries, illnesses, or other conditions that might increase the risk of harm to themselves or others when participating in sports.
-Although the PPE is often considered a screening tool, it can also be used to evaluate the suitability of athletes with known conditions in order for them to participate in a particular athletic endeavor.
+Sports preparticipation physical exams (or preparticipation physical exams [PPEs]) are clinical exams used to evaluate athletes for injuries, illnesses, or other conditions that might increase the risk of harm to themselves or others when participating in sports.
+American Medical Society for Sports Medicine: preparticipation physical evaluation history form Opens in new window Although the PPE is often considered a screening tool, it can also be used to evaluate the suitability of athletes with known conditions in order for them to participate in a particular athletic endeavor.

 Despite lack of objective data, the PPE may be an excellent vehicle for screening athletes for high-risk behaviors and medical conditions that would otherwise have a profound effect on their lifelong health, if not directly on their short-term athletic performance.

 Although estimates vary, studies find that only a small percentage of athletes (<1%) are denied clearance to participate.

 The American College of Cardiology has produced a list of key points concerning cardiovascular care of college athletes.
 American College of Cardiology: cardiovascular care of college student-athletes Opens in new window